Meet the team

 Marlene Matarese, PhD, MSW

-Marlene Matarese has over 20 years of experience working at the individual, county, state, and national levels.
+Dr. Marlene Matarese has over 20 years of experience working at the individual, county, state, and national levels.
 Dr. Matarese specializes in content focused on sexual orientation, gender identity, and gender expression; workforce development; systems of care; evidence-based and evidence-informed intervention design; and best practices in implementation science within the context of the public child-, youth-, and family-serving systems.
 Dr. Matarese is Research Faculty at University of Connecticut’s School of Social Work and the Deputy Director for the Innovations Institute.
 In addition to being the Principal Investigator (PI) for the National SOGIE Center, she is also the PI for the Center of Excellence on LGBTQ+ Behavioral Health Equity and the National Quality Improvement Center on Tailored Services, Placement Stability, and Permanency for LGBTQ2S Children and Youth in Foster Care, where she oversees the design, implementation, and evaluation of 15 interventions.

 Angela Weeks, DBA

 Angela Weeks brings extensive national experience creating, implementing, and evaluating programs and initiatives that improve the lives of LGBTQ+ people and communities.
 She has led the development of LGBTQ+ trainings and tools, policy revisions, webinars series, supported the design and implementation of interventions to support LGBTQ+ youth, and maintained resource databases and websites.
 In addition to directing this Center, Angela is the Project Director for The National Quality Improvement Center on Tailored Services, Placement Stability, and Permanency for LGBTQ2S Children and Youth in Foster Care (QIC-LGBTQ2S).
 As the Project Director for the QIC-LGBTQ2S, she has helped develop, implement, and evaluate 15 different LGBTQ+ programs and initiatives for LGBTQ+ foster youth, their families, and the workforce that serves them.
 She also has extensive experience supporting LGBTQ+ populations experiencing homelessness and the juvenile justice system.
 She holds a Doctorate in Business Administration from the University of Maryland’s Global Campus and a Master’s in Public Administration from the University of Southern California.

 Senior Program Specialist